Zorawar (tank): Transmission

-During the development of the Zorawar program, the transmission would be chosen between the Renk of Germany and British firm Allison.
+During the development of the Zorawar program, the supplier for the transmission would be chosen between the German firm Renk and British firm Allison.

-The prototype of Zorawar light tank is equipped with a RENK America's HMPT-800 transmission, an advanced hydrostatic/mechanical continuously variable transmission also used in the U.S. Army's Armored Multi-Purpose Vehicle program.
+The Zorawar light tank prototype is equipped with a RENK America's HMPT-800 transmission, an advanced hydrostatic/mechanical continuously variable transmission also used in the U.S. Army's Armored Multi-Purpose Vehicle program.

 Development

 In August 2020, Russia offered 2S25 Sprut-SD light tanks to the Indian Army which was being evaluated.
 Indian Army also observed the performance of the tank during trials in June 2021.

 Meanwhile, the Defence Research and Development Organisation was in talks with L&T in 2020 and 2021 to develop a light tank version of the K9 Vajra-T howitzers which would weigh around 30 t.

 On 23 April 2021, the MoD issued a RFI to the industry for the requirement of 350 light tanks weighing about 25 t each.
 The tanks were required to be equipped for anti-armour, anti-air and anti-ground roles.
 The tanks were also required to be air transportable.

 On 3 March 2022, the Government gave in-principle approval for indigenous design and development of the Indian Light Tank for mountain warfare.
 The procurement is to be done under the 'Make-I' acquisition (Government-funded) category of the Defense Acquisition Procedure (DAP)-2020, in line with the "Make in India" initiative.

 In September 2022, the General KS Brar finalised the General Staff Qualitative Requirements (GSQR) and approached the MoD for the Acceptance of Necessity (AoN).
 During AoN approval, General KS Brar was again made Chairman of this Committee to resolve the categorization between Make-I and D&D. Usually, the User (Indian Army) is not involved in the initial design stages of DRDO development projects.
 However General KS Brar, who had taken over as DG Armoured Corps in December 2020, decided to change the norm with his operational and technical expertise; a major departure from erstwhile projects such as development of the Arjun tank.
 It was also confirmed that L&T has been selected as the development partner of the Indian Light Tank which is to be rolled out by 2023.

 On 18 October 2022, the concept of the tank was unveiled during DefExpo 2022.